The 7 Key Assets of Local Business SEO

 6) Review Platforms

 Speaking of reviewing platforms, even if you are not curating accounts, chances are your customers have already made you an entry on at least one third party platform and have begun sharing reviews.
 Pick several platforms depending on your industry.
-Yelp is most often used by restaurants, TripAdvisor for hotels and travel industry services, and Angie’s List or HomeStars for home services.
+Yelp is most often used by restaurants, TripAdvisor for hotels and travel industry services, and Angie’s List for home services.